 Question 6

-Describe the abuse(s) committed against the victim
+Describe the abuse(s) committed against the victim.

-Select all that apply from the following options
+Select all that apply from the following options:

 Why this question?

 Different tribunals and justice processes have authority over different kinds of human rights abuses.
 Some, like the United Nations Human Rights Committee, can consider a wide range of abuses.
 Others, like the Committee Against Torture, can consider a smaller set of abuses.
 Selecting the relevant acts on this list will provide the information necessary to determine which abuses might have been committed and therefore which tribunals and justice processes might be available.